khlkarim/mariem/README.md

 [3000 nodes](https://github.com/user-attachments/assets/509548a6-08fe-4364-8e22-d4608ad232f0)

-And that's it!
+## Final Note

 If you got it working, i hope you enjoyed playing around with the project.
-If you haven't, i would really appreciate if you report any issues you might have encountered, and i will try my best to get them fixed in time so that others don't get stuck on the same hurdles, and thank you for your time!
+If you haven't, i would really appreciate if you report any issues you might have encountered, and i will try my best to get them fixed in time so that others don't get stuck on the same hurdles, and **thank you for your time!**